filiph/dart-xml/doc/getting_started.md

 ** Experimental **

 Any XmlElement can be queried a number of ways.
-All queries return XmlCollection&lt;XmlElement&gt;, even the first-occurance queries.
+All queries return XmlCollection&lt;XmlElement&gt;, even the first-occurrence queries.
 Query functions support these parameter types:

 * String (match tag name)